jacksonnorris/bc-readme-generator/readmeArea/README.md

-# Readme Generator
+# README Generator

 ## Description

-This content was generated automatically
+This application uses Inquirer and File System to prompt users for details necessary to generate a well formatted README.
+All this information was generated automatically.

 ## Table of Contents (Optional)